Prelude

 Presenting, CS249r: Architecture 2.0, being offered at Harvard for the first time.
 I urge the reader to read the “blog posts” on the website, such as: “Week 2: The Fundamental Challenges Nobody Talks About”.
 It is very obvious that all these “blog posts” are written by Mr. Model.
 In fact, the entire website is generated by Mr. Model.

-I couldn't have said it any better myself.
-See Reddi's slides here.
+I couldn’t have said it any better myself.
+See the class slides.

 This class is about a concept that Prof. Vijay Janapa Reddi has coined: “Architecture 2.0”.
 All this boils down to is generating tons of “data”11, training some models on that data, and hoping for the best.
 After all, if this method has yielded good results in image classification and English emission, then surely the same method will yield fruit in computer architecture.
 It’s just a matter of more and more data, and more and more compute: this is the “Bitter Lesson” at work.